 - Severe hyperactivity

-- Sudden or severe increased in body temperature
+- Sudden or severe increase in body temperature

 - Loss of consciousness